If you’ve watched For the Love of Kitchens, featuring cookspaces transformed by UK-based deVol, today’s house tour may look familiar.

-Then again, it may also ring a bell if you’ve been on Instagram over the past year, when Paul West and Michelle Bower moved into their Stepney Townhouse and began documenting its transformations on their feed, @consideredthings, where we first began following along.
+Then again, it may also ring a bell if you’ve been on Instagram over the past couple of years, when Paul West and Michelle Bower moved into their Stepney Townhouse and began documenting its transformations on their feed, @consideredthings, where we first began following along.
 (We later realized we’d featured the couple’s previous place, the lower duplex of a Victorian townhouse and a continued favorite: see English Translation: A Compact Victorian Gets an Eclectic but Cohesive Makeover.)

 The Stepney Townhouse’s moment of fame is well deserved.
 Grand in stature and moody in tone, the circa-1717 East London home has been immaculately redone by Paul and Michelle.
 Built “spanning the Queen Anne and Georgian periods, it’s a classic London townhouse with four generous floors and a studio loft,” Paul wrote to us via email.
 “At risk of demolition in the 1990s, it was rescued and restored by The Spitalfields Trust, with support from English Heritage.”